tardate/LittleArduinoProjects/README.md

-# 489 Little Electronics and Arduino Projects
+# 490 Little Electronics and Arduino Projects

-> Latest addition:sparkles: [555 Rising Edge Detector](./Electronics101/EdgeDetection/555RisingEdgeDetector) - using the 555 timer and AC-coupling to produce a fixed-width rising edge trigger pulse.
+> Latest addition:sparkles: [555 Falling Edge Detector](./Electronics101/EdgeDetection/555FallingEdgeDetector) - using the 555 timer, BJT inverter and AC-coupling to produce a fixed-width falling edge trigger pulse.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),